Friday, August 26, 2016

 His nickname is Cosi, and he is apparently in his mid-nineties.

-In BC Canada - everything gets sorted!
+In BC, Canada everything gets sorted!

 We asked another of the islanders who collects cans from along the roadway how much a kilo of aluminum was worth in scrap value.
-He said he is usually paid twelve pesos for approximately seventy one cans.
+He said he is usually paid twelve pesos for approximately seventy-one cans.
 That’s about .66 cents US for 2.2 pounds of metal.
 That’s a whole lot of bending over.

-Mexico is definitely not the leader in what we northerners think of as recycling - plastics, glass, newsprint, cardboard, grass clippings and yard waste - all those things that must be sorted, washed, bundled, or flattened before the garbage crews will remove them once a week from the foot of your driveway.
+Mexico is not the leader in what we northerners think of as recycling - plastics, glass, newsprint, cardboard, grass clippings, and yard waste - all those things that must be sorted, washed, bundled, or flattened before the garbage crews will remove them once a week from the foot of your driveway.

-The night before our garbage pickup day we would leave a box of various containers and bottles at the foot of the driveway - wine, beer, pop, juice boxes, hard liquor - anything.
+The night before our garbage pickup day, we would leave a box of various containers and bottles at the foot of the driveway - wine, beer, pop, juice boxes, hard liquor - anything.
 Gone by morning!
-It was just easier to leave the returnables for someone who needed the cash, than to shift the whole lot over to a recycling depot, sort the stinky mess, and wait in line for the cash refunds.
+It was just easier to leave the returnables for someone who needed the cash than to shift the whole lot over to a recycling depot, sort the stinky mess, and wait in line for the cash refunds.

-Garbage collectors - separate out the aluminum cans
+Garbagemen separate out the aluminum cans

-Just keep ‘em separate from the rest of your daily trash, somebody will treasure your discards.
+Just keep ‘em separate from the rest of your daily trash; somebody will treasure your discards.

-Hasta Pronto!
+Hasta luego,

 Friday, August 12, 2016